Owners of pet donkey lost 5 years ago discover where he's been - KESQ

 Click here for updates on this story

-AUBURN, California (KCAL, KCBS) — An Auburn family was heartbroken when their pet donkey disappeared five years ago.
+AUBURN, California (KOVR) — An Auburn family was heartbroken when their pet donkey disappeared five years ago.

 We first told you about Diesel when he went missing in 2019 and volunteers searched for weeks but never found him.
 Now, a new video has surfaced with a clue as to where he’s been all this time.